wangshengjia/wangshengjia.github.io/_posts/2016-01-24-two-weird-things-about-extension-subclass-in-swift.md

 **Tested with Swift 2.1 & Xcode 7.2**

-1. Override extension method behave weird.
+The first one is the behaviors of overriding extension method are weird.
 It seems that we can only override the methods in extension which is full compatible with Objective-C. Otherwise we'll have an compile error: **Declaration from extensions cannot be overridden yet**

 <!--more-->